shahanakattil/ai-in-a-day/01-aml-model-training/01-aml-model-training-new.md

 ## Task 2 - Explore lab scenario

 Given the magnitude of the COVID-19 problem, it comes naturally to have a lot of research on the topic.
 In fact, in 2020 alone, tens of thousands of papers have been published on COVID-19 alone.
 The sheer amount of communication on the subject makes it difficult for a researcher to grasp and structure all the relevant topics and details.
-Furthermore, pre-defined catalogs and papers classification might not always reflect their content in the most effective way possible.
+Furthermore, pre-defined catalogues and papers classification might not always reflect their content in the most effective way possible.

 Based on a set of existing research papers, we will use Natural Language Processing and Machine Learning to identify these papers' natural grouping.
 For each new document that gets into our system, we will use Machine Learning to classify it into one of the previously identified groups.
-We will use Automated ML (a feature of Azure Machine Learning) to train the best classification model and explain its behavior.
+We will use Automated ML (a feature of Azure Machine Learning) to train the best classification model and explain its behaviour.

 The following diagram highlights the portion of the general architecture covered by this lab.